Tropical Storm Marco forms, Laura more organized

 Tropical Storm Marco formed late Friday night over the northwestern Caribbean.
 The convection around Marco’s center has been improving since the storm formed.

-Marco has maximum sustained winds of 45 mph wind as of the 5 AM advisory from the National Hurricane Center.
+Marco has maximum sustained winds have been increasing this morning now up to 65 mph as of the 11 AM advisory Saturday morning from the National Hurricane Center.
 Movement is to the north-northwest at 12 mph.
-It is located 115 miles east-southeast of Cozumel, Mexico.
+It is located 105 miles northeast of Cozumel, Mexico.

-On the forecast track, Marco will approach the east coast of the Yucatan Peninsula of Mexico later today.
-The storm will then move into the central Gulf of Mexico and track toward the northwestern Gulf on Sunday and Monday.
+On the forecast track, Marco will emerge into the Gulf of Mexico this afternoon and strengthen into a cateogry one hurricane.
+If it does so, this will be our 3rd hurricane of the 2020 season.
+The storm will then track toward the northwestern Gulf on Sunday.

-Marco will gradually strengthen as it tracks closer to the Gulf Coast as conditions in the central Gulf are favorable for development.
-The storm could run into wind shear in the northwestern Gulf.
-This will impede Marco from strengthening into a hurricane before making landfall.
-Marco is expected to make a west-northwest turn near the Louisiana/Texas Coast.
+The storm could run into wind shear and land interaction once near the Gulf Coast states in the northwestern Gulf.
+This will impede Marco from maintaining hurricane states during landfall and weaken the cyclone to tropical storm status.
+Marco is expected to make landfall along the Louisiana and Texas coast.